luybashu/rent-and-noise-exposure-BCN/README.md

 # Monthly rent and noise exposure of the population of the city of Barcelona: Analysis and dimensionality reduction
-Task for the hackathon within Jump2digital 16017 Nov 2023.
+Task for the hackathon within Jump2digital 2023.

 ## Objective
 Reduce the dimensionality of the combined dataset containing data on average monthly rent and population noise exposure in the city of Barcelona through Principal Component Analysis (PCA).